-Field experience & internship affords the student the opportunity to correlate didactic knowledge with actual "hands on" clinical application.
-The focus should be to strengthen basic skills under the auspices of an ALS preceptor.
-The student should be encouraged to be an involved team member rather than merely an observer.
+Field Experience & Capstone Field Internship affords the student the opportunity to correlate didactic knowledge with actual "hands on" clinical application.
+The focus should be to strengthen skills under the auspices of an ALS preceptor.
+The student should be encouraged to be an involved team member or team leader rather than merely an observer.
 This includes any daily functions or duties that are performed around the agencies facility.
 The student should work alongside the crew and help out where needed.
 The student is also expected to bring study materials and to study when there is down time.